Shrimp Wonton Soup

 I get out 3 to 5 wonton wrappers a time.
 I plop the filling onto all of them, all at once.
 Then, I fold all of them, one after the other.
 I set all of those aside, and then get out 3 to 5 more wrappers to repeat.

-It doesn’t seem like this would save you THAT much time for this shrimp dumpling soup, but it really does!
+It doesn’t seem like this would save you THAT much time for this shrimp wonton soup, but it really does!
 Instead of your hands having to constantly be changing directions, you’re saving time by being more efficient about how you’re working.

 - garlic – three cloves, minced up.